dlmao/dlmao.github.io/_posts/2021-05-05-MatFac-MovieRatings.md

 ## A Coding Example in Python

 For this part, we will use a dataset from MovieLens, a movie reccomendation system.
-The dataset can be[here](http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html).
+The dataset includes movie ratings on a scale of 1 star to 5 stars, from 610 users and 9724 movies, but we only know 100836 (1.7%) of the ratings.
+The dataset can be found [here](http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html).

 ```python
 import numpy as np